-What is a Synovial Cyst?
+What’s a Synovial Cyst?

 Synovial cysts or ganglion cysts refer to a small fluid-filled lump that arises from joints or tendon sheaths.
 These mucin-filled lesions with a fibrous capsule (approximately 0.5- to 2-cm in size) may occur at many joints along the spine (Splavski et al., 2019).
 Synovial cysts may remain asymptomatic for a long time and occur as a consequence of rheumatoid arthritis or neuropathic arthropathy.
 These cysts typically non-malignant (benign) in nature and non-cancerous.
 Synovial cysts sometimes located extradural in the lumbar spine and produce symptomatic radiculopathy and back pain.
 Management of these lesions usually conservative, but sometimes the physician performs percutaneous aspiration or lumbar decompression procedure and fusion to improve the condition.

 These cysts may develop anywhere in the body around any joint.
 But research estimates almost 90 percent of synovial cysts develop in the facet joints of the lumbar spine.
 Most of the synovial cysts occur among adults older than 65 years of age due to the degeneration of the facet joint in their spine (Splavski et al., 2019).
-In some reports, patients with certain joint conditions like rheumatoid arthritis develop a synovial cyst, and a history of trauma causes cyst enlargement or hemorrhage into the synovial cyst cavity.
+In some reports, patients with certain joint conditions such as rheumatoid arthritis develop a synovial cyst, and a history of trauma causes cyst enlargement or hemorrhage into the synovial cyst cavity.
 This ultimately results in epidural compression of the spinal cord.

-What are the Common Symptoms and Causes of Synovial Cysts?
+What’s the Common Symptoms and Causes of Synovial Cysts?

 Symptoms of a synovial cyst depend on the size and location of the cyst.
 Some patients may remain asymptomatic, which means they won’t experience any signs or symptoms.
 However, many patients suffer from back and leg pain while standing and walking.
 Although they feel good while sitting (Acharya et al., 2006).
 This results in a fully upright posture in patients that additionally pressures the spinal disc and nerve roots during standing and walking.
 But while sitting, the spinal canal naturally expands a bit, and this helps to relieve the excess pressure from spinal stenosis and improves the condition.